The Local Computing Environment

 ftp and web server.
 The /home directories are on Denali.

-Also there are a PC, Cascade, and a Mac, Mustang, in Room 318.
+Also there is a Mac, Mustang, in Room 318, and a group Windows laptop.
 They have

 Microsoft Office on them.